 The capability for scientists to analyze, visualize, interact with, and understand their research results is critical to effective science.
 Yet, these activities are significantly hampered by the fact that the scientists often are in geographically different locations than the supercomputing resources they work on.
 As we move to larger-scale computing, this problem will become more severe, because of the need to move even more data over a network.
 Therefore, grant applications are sought to develop products to address these visualization needs.
-Approaches of interest include, but are not limited to, the development of (1) latency-tolerant software applications for delivering interactive visualization results to remote consumers, using distributed and parallel computational platforms; (2) software applications for delivering visualization for resource- and condition-adaptive partitioning of the visualization pipeline to meet performance or capability targets.
+Approaches of interest include, but are not limited to, the development of (1) latency-tolerant software applications for delivering interactive visualization results to remote consumers, using distributed and parallel computational platforms; (2) software applications for delivering visualization results that gracefully accommodate the wide variance in network capacity; and (3) middleware applications for resource- and condition-adaptive partitioning of the visualization pipeline to meet performance or capability targets.